ArkoSammy12/creeper-healing/README.md

 ### Extra settings

 You can also toggle different preference settings to further customize the behavior of the healing of explosions:

- - Whether blocks should be healed where there is currently flowing water or lava.
  - Whether explosions should drop items.
  - Enable or disable the block placement sound effect when a block is healed.
  - Heal explosions faster via splash potions of Healing or Regeneration.